 Meet Charley.

-Charley is our wonderful three-year-old daughter who is facing the challenges of Aicardi Syndrome, an extremely rare disorder that causes intellectual/developmental delays and seizures.
+Charley is our wonderful four-year-old daughter who is facing the challenges of Aicardi Syndrome, an extremely rare disorder that causes intellectual/developmental delays and seizures.
 When she was four months old, Charley began having seizures.
 After months of tests, in addition to being diagnosed with Aicardi Syndrome, her doctors discovered that she has malformations in her brain as a result of polymicrogyria (or PMG), a condition that creates extra folds in her brain, causing electrical storms that lead to frequent seizures.
 She also has malformations in her eyes and is legally blind.
+In December 2024, she had successful brain surgery to decrease the severity of her seizures.
+She is continuing to recover and deal with side effects from the surgery, but has made big improvements.

 We believe that Charley’s purpose in the world is to teach people empathy and bring joy to those around her.
-Our Charley girl has a very chill temperament.
-Like many three-year-olds, she loves Bluey, Moana, and her big brother.
+Like many four-year-olds, she loves Bluey, Moana, and her big brother.
 She is nonverbal and expresses herself primarily through facial expressions – she is a very happy kid, so you will most often see her grinning from ear to ear.
 She loves music and is very social and affectionate.
-She uses a wheelchair to get around and she also recently started to roll, scoot and “bunny hop” on the floor to move herself from place to place.
+She uses a wheelchair to get around and is relearning a lot of her former skills since her development regressed quite a bit following her surgery.

-Charley’s Courage has four main fundraising goals to improve Charley’s quality of life:
+Charley’s Courage has three main fundraising goals to improve Charley’s quality of life:

 Make An Impact

-Charley’s Courage has four goals, please click the links below to learn more.
+Please click the links below to learn more about the Charley’s Courage fundraising goals.
 Thank you!

-• Charley’s bedroom and bathroom need to be made accessible for her wheelchair, so we need to widen doorways, remove carpet, and add a roll-in shower and roll-under sink.
+Charley’s bedroom and bathroom need to be made accessible for her wheelchair, so we need to widen doorways, remove carpet, and add a roll-in shower and roll-under sink.
 We also need to install a Hoyer lift to aid in transferring her to and from her bed and bath as she grows, as well as a split-system HVAC unit for climate control in her room.
-Additionally, we need to build a ramp to the front door, pave the driveway, and add a whole house generator to ensure her medical equipment can function during a power outage.
+Additionally, we need to build a garage so we can get her in and out of our van in the winter, pave the driveway and add a whole house generator to ensure her medical equipment can function during a power outage.

-• We plan to clear a portion of our front yard of trees and brush and add mulch, stone and railroad ties to create space for a swingset that will accommodate an adaptive swing for Charley.
+We plan to clear a portion of our front yard of trees and brush and add mulch, stone and railroad ties to create space for a swingset that will accommodate an adaptive swing for Charley and allow us to roll her into the play area from the driveway.
 Her physical therapist says a swing will help her awareness of her body in space, and her vision specialist says it will help with her depth perception.
 Plus, she really loves swinging!
 (You can tell by all the giggles.)

 Ways to Give